The Horizontal Clock (& Dark mode toggle!)

 When I first started this project, I knew I wanted to make something visually stunning but had no clue where to begin.
 After diving into different design techniques and concepts, I found myself gravitating towards a few that really shaped how everything turned out.
 So, here’s a little breakdown of what inspired me and what I ended up using.

-Glassmorphism: A Touch of Depth:
+Glassmorphism: A Touch of Depth

 One thing I absolutely had to include was glassmorphism.
 It’s this super cool effect that makes elements look like frosted glass, with subtle shadows and a layered, transparent look.
 It adds depth and a modern feel to the design without making it too crowded.
 Once I tried it out, I was hooked – it gave the whole site this clean, airy vibe while still keeping the focus on the important stuff.

-CSS Animations: Making Things Move:
+CSS Animations: Making Things Move

 Animations are another thing I wanted to get right.
 I spent a lot of time playing around with different CSS animations, trying to give the site a smooth, interactive feel.
 You know, little things like buttons growing when you hover or text fading in as you scroll.
 These small touches really make the site feel alive and polished, without being overwhelming.